 Applying for Financial Aid

 Applying for financial aid can be overwhelming.
-If you are a first year medical student, the Office of Student Financial Services can help you navigate the financial aid process.
+If you are a first year medical student, the Financial Aid office can help you navigate the financial aid process.
 Here you will find information and resources to help you get started.

 Incoming First Year Students